reversondias/kubeadm_install/README.md

 For now the script is working with Ubuntu 18.04.

+## Rutime Support
+This scrtpt install on of the follows runtimes:
+- Docker
+- ContaicerD

 ## Running the script
 This script was written to running as a root.
 Because the intention is to use that in a non-production environment.
 You can run using root user or using `sudo` command.